neo4j-product-examples/knowledge-graph-agent/README.md

 ### Supply Chain Agent
 A specialized agent for supply chain analysis, tracking goods, identifying bottlenecks, and optimizing logistics.

-## Getting Started

-1. Ensure you have access to Neo4j Aura at [https://console-preview.neo4j.io/](https://console-preview.neo4j.io/)
-2. Follow the specific tutorial for your use case
-3. Customize the agents and tools for your specific domain requirements

 ## About Aura Agents

-Neo4j's Aura Agents combine the power of large language models with the structured knowledge in your graph database.
+Neo4j's Aura Agents combine the power of large language models with the structured knowledge in a Neo4j knowledge graph.
 This enables agents to provide accurate, contextual answers while maintaining data lineage and explainability.